CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/00-Overview.md

 - Task 1: Access the Published Application
 - Task 2: Access the published Desktop

-**Exercise 4: Access the Published Applications and Desktop using WVD Desktop Client**
+**Exercise 4: Access the Published Applications and Desktop using AVD Desktop Client**

 - Task 1: Access the Published Applications
 - Task 2: Access the Virtual Desktop